Jozmon/mangaka-blog/README.md

 <br>
 <br>
 <br>
-A blog template for a mangaka
+This is a blog template for a academic project based on a mangaka artist.